nurur/Titanic-Data-Modeling/README.md

 # titanicAnalysis
-Including all relavent files for data analysis
+Including all relevant files for Titanic data analysis